Build a Duck - Diversity Game. This is very quick and fun activity with a deep message.

 But there are times when the subject or the participants in a debate so capture the public imagination that otherwise dry, technical matters of discord among researchers erupt into the media, eliciting a wide array of opinions from experts and non-experts.
 Getting the public interested is good for science if it leads to deeper thinking about things that are of importance to understanding our species.
 And there is a controversy of just this type bubbling away for many years now in linguistics.
 Most recently, the disagreements in the field have pulled the American author Tom Wolfe into the fray, with a new book, The Kingdom of Speech, and a cover story in Harper’s Magazine on the topic.
 This has changed the debate a bit, engaging many more people than ever before, but now it’s centred around Wolfe, Noam Chomsky – and me.

 The meaning of silence in different cultures.
 Silence can be used to intimidate; or to save face; to show respect; or it can simply suggest that the other person is relaxed enough in your company to enjoy a quiet moment.

 Misinterpreting the meaning of silence in different cultures, though, and you could be on your way to losing an important business deal.
 Silence in Japanese culture I was part of the EMEA team when the Japanese bank I was working for took over an American bank, says a former VP of marketing.
 Intercultural Management.
 Diversity and inclusion in the workplace - ESSEC Business School.
 Body Language - Our Perceptions Of Personal Space.
 Chapter 9 Thousands of books and articles have been written about the staking out and guarding of territories by animals, birds, fish and primates.

 Man too has his territories.
 When you understand the implications of this, you can gain enormous insights into your own behavior, and the face-to-face reactions of others can be predicted.
 How to Manage a Virtual Team? - Explained in 3 Minutes by Professor Anca Metiu.
 How to solve virtual team conflicts.
 Humor and culture in international business.
 Live cultural map over time 1981 to 2015.

 The secret powers of time.
 Chimamanda Ngozi Adichie: The danger of a single story.
 Hofstede's Dimensions of Culture - Explained Easily.
 France and the French; A Danish Perspective with Mathilde Bruun Larsen.
 Orangina Advertising - Japan - Richard Gere - Cafe.
 "The Blind Men and the Elephant" by John G. Saxe (read by Tom O'Bedlam)

 The Dune Model of Culture Bolten.
 Bafa Bafa.
 Diversity Disruption in 3 minutes - Junko Takagi, ESSEC Business School.
 Does language shape how we think?
 Linguistic relativity & linguistic determinism.
 How the Languages We Speak Shape the Ways We Think.
 Colour is in the eye of the beholder - BoreMe.
 Cognitive Linguistics: Color.
 John McWhorter à la Polyglot Conference 2015.
 Publié le 29/03/2016 par Éditions Assimil 0 commentaire Invité de la Polyglot Conference de New York en octobre 2015, le linguiste américain John McWhorter s’attaque à une des thèses les plus débattues de la linguistique moderne : l’hypothèse de Benjamin Lee Whorf.

 Les linguistes américains Edward Sapir et Benjamin Lee Whorf sont les auteurs d’une des thèses les plus controversés de la linguistique et de l’anthropologie.
 Selon eux, la langue que nous utilisons conditionne la façon dont nous voyons le monde.
 Benjamin Lee Whorf a poussé ces réflexions plus loin en affirmant que les locuteurs de différentes langues pensent le monde différemment parce que sous le langage se cachent des modes de pensée profonds.
 A lire aussi (en américain) : les articles de John McWhorter sur le site The Atlantic.
 Journal of Cross-Cultural Psychology.
 Do You speak Touriste ?
 HOW DOES OUR LANGUAGE SHAPE THE WAY WE THINK?
 Humans communicate with one another using a dazzling array of languages, each differing from the next in innumerable ways.
 Do the languages we speak shape the way we see the world, the way we think, and the way we live our lives?
 Do people who speak different languages think differently simply because they speak different languages?

-Hall in 1976 to describe a communication style that relies heavily on explicit and direct language.
+How language shapes the way we think.
+John Kerry and Francois Hollande's awkward embrace.
+Low-Context Culture: Definition & Overview.
+Low-context culture is a term used by anthropologist Edward T. Hall in 1976 to describe a communication style that relies heavily on explicit and direct language.
 Learn more about low-context cultures from examples and test your knowledge with a quiz.
 Explore our library of over 10,000 lessons Click "next lesson" whenever you finish a lesson and quiz.
 Got It You now have full access to our lessons and courses.
 I gesti italiani: quali sono e cosa significano?
 LA BISE by PAUL TAYLOR (VOSTFR) How to shake hands around the world.
 How to Manage a Virtual Team? - Explained in 3 Minutes by Professor Anca Metiu.